Modern slavery – Slavery and human trafficking statement

 The steps that we have taken to reduce the risk of modern slavery in our business are:

-Contract terms: Our standard conditions of contract have been updated to reflect our approach to Modern Slavery including reserving our rights to terminate contracts with suppliers in the event that there is evidence of non-compliance with the act.
+Our standard conditions of contract reflect our approach to Modern Slavery including reserving our rights to terminate contracts with suppliers if there is evidence of non-compliance with the act.

-Training: Our Procurement team undertake regular Continuing Professional Development which includes ethical issues such as Modern Slavery.
+Our Commercial team undertake regular Continuing Professional Development which includes ethical issues such as Modern Slavery.
 We also use our internal communication channels, such as blogs and articles, to raise awareness of these issues to all staff.